alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/light-account.md

 # How to transfer ownership of a Light Account

-Not all smart account implementations support transfering the owner (e.g. `SimpleAccount`).
+Not all smart account implementations support transfering the ownership(e.g. `SimpleAccount`).
 However, a number of the accounts in this guide and in Account Kit do, including our Light Account!
 Let's see a few different ways we can transfer ownership of an Account (using Light Account as an example).

 ## Usage

-Light Account exposes the following method which allows the existing owner to transfer ownership to a new address:
+Light Account exposes the following method which allows the existing owner to transfer ownership to a new owner address:

 ```solidity
 function transferOwnership(address newOwner) public virtual onlyOwner